-The draft Government Work Plan will be debated by the States' Assembly in June.
-Once approved - with or without amendments from the Assembly - it will steer all committees' work well into the third year of the States' term.
+The Government Work Plan is debated annually by the States' Assembly.
+It will steer all committees' work well into the third year of the States' term.

 Pictured: The Policy & Resources Committee's Vice President, Deputy Heidi Soulsby, leads on the Government Work Plan, which her President, Deputy Peter Ferbrache, says must result in more being done to alleviate housing costs.

 Releasing the plan, the Committee's President, Deputy Peter Ferbrache, said: "For this coming year, the pressure on our housing market is one area that we must address urgently, as it creates challenges in many other areas, socially and economically.

 "We have taken some important steps, but we must do more, quickly."